Suburbzero/suburbzeroact.github.io/content/contact.md

 ---
 title: "Contact"
 layout: "contact"
-header_image:  "/images/S0_web_header_16x9.svg"
+header_image:  "/images/contact.svg"
-header_headline: "Want to get in touch?"
+header_headline:     Please get in touch.
+We'd  very much love to hear from you via the survey, email or the contact form below.
-header_subheadline: "Sure....."
+header_subheadline:
+call_to_action:  You can show support, participate, or volunteer.
 ---

  {{< container >}}
 {{< column >}}
 <b> We’re currently in the process of building momentum.</b> <br><br>
- This page and program are being built to show the local and federal governments how much enthusiasm there is for climate action in Canberra.
+ This page and program are being built to show the local and federal governments how much enthusiasm there is for action in Canberra.